-- 85 g Lily's Sweets dark chocolate bar broken up (or chips)
+- 85-120 g Lily's Sweets dark chocolate bar or chocolate chips!

-Add almond flour, coconut flour, arrowroot powder, salt, baking soda and xanthan gum to a medium bowl.
+- Add almond flour, coconut flour, konjac powder (or arrowroot/more coconut flour), salt, baking soda and xanthan gum to a medium bowl.
 Whisk until thoroughly combined and set aside.

-Cream butter in a large bowl with an electric mixer, 2-3 minutes.
-Add in sweetener and molasses (optional), and continue to beat until thoroughly mixed and much of the sweetener has dissolved.
+- Cream butter in a large bowl with an electric mixer until softened, 1-2 minutes.
+Add in sweetener and molasses (optional), and continue to cream until light and fluffy (about 8 minutes).

 - Add in vanilla extract and egg, mixing until just incorporated.
 The mixture will appear slightly 'broken' (i.e. not thoroughly smooth).
 With your mixer on low, add in half of your flour mixture- mixing until just incorporated.
 Mix in the rest.